HariSekhon/Diagrams-as-Code/README.md

 Another internet facing client refused to use tagging because they didn't want to have to think up version or release numbers for their website releases.

-Not everybody likes environment branches, but they worked in production for over 2 years and they are easy to use:
+Not everybody likes environment branches, but they worked in production for over 2 years and they are easy to use.

+Also, contrary to some naysayers it's quite easy to diff environment branches as everything should be in Git, so you can get a very quick and easy difference between your environments in a single `git diff` command.

 ```mermaid
 %%{ init: {